 Beer-Lambert's law is a combination of Lambert's law (1730) and Beer's law (1850), which governs the light radiation absorption by molecules at low concentrations.
 Beer-Lambert law relates to the attenuation of light on passing through a physical material containing attenuating species of uniform concentration.
 The absorption of light is also directly proportional to the optical path length through the sample and the concentration of the species.
-This expression is:
+This expression is give by:

-Where A is the absorbance, ξ is a proportionality constant also called the molar attenuation/extinction coefficient or absorptivity of the attenuating species, l is the optical path length in cm, and C is the concentration of the attenuating species.
+Where A is the absorbance, ξ is a proportionality constant also called the molar attenuation / extinction coefficient or absorptivity of the attenuating species, l is the optical path length in cm, and C is the concentration of the attenuating species.

 Derivation of Beer-Lambert's law